2017 scholarship applications now available online; deadline is Aug. 17, 2016

 Andy Royalty, left, of the Community Foundation of Jackson County presents Library Director Julia Aker and Jackson County Public Library Board Vice President Josh Bartley of Norman with a $1,099 grant check on Monday (April 18).
 The Jackson County Public Library benefits annually from a fund administered by the Foundation.
 The Jackson County Public Library Fund was created in July 1998 with a $5,000 grant from the Board of Directors when Jim Roberts of Seymour was its president.
 Donations since, including several from the Friends of the Library, have increased the fund’s balance to nearly $24,000.
 Aker said annual grants from the fund have made improvements at the libraries in Crothersville, Medora and Seymour.
 Supporters of the Jackson County Public Library may make donations to the fund as memorials, to mark milestones in their lives and through their planned giving strategies.
 For information, call the Foundation President & CEO Dan Davis at 812-523-4483.

 Area nonprofit directors, their staffs and board members can take advantage a four-part training program this year -- Board Governance Series: Leading the Change -- aimed at helping improve their effectiveness and their programs.

-June Miller will facilitate the training with all sessions taking place in the Conference Center at the Foundation, 107 Community Drive, Seymour.
+June Miller will facilitate the training with all sessions taking place in the Conference Center at the Foundation.
 Miller is the regional director of Indiana Nonprofit Resource Network.